audized/474a5/README.md

 ## Vector Clock Examples

+UPDATED APRIL 1, 22:30:

+HINT: The key algorithm in this assignment is merging a vector clock into a list of vector clocks.
+This is challenging because the new clock might replace several old clocks, provided they are all less than the new clock.
+Or the new clock itself may be less than one or more clocks already in the list, in which case the list is unchanged.

+Consider this:

+1. The clock list (‘clocks’) you read from the database will already be as reduced as it can be: Every clock value in the list will be incomparable to every other.
+(Why?)

+2. You now have a new clock value.
+You want to pass over the clocks list, building a replacement list that only includes values >= or incomparable to the new value.

+3. If the new clock value is incomparable to every value in the replacement list, add the new clock value to that list.

+4. The resulting replacement clock list will, like the original list, be as reduced as it can be (see #1).

+As I said, you can do it in a single pass over the list.

 We have provided David Drysdale's implementation of vector clocks in the file vectorclock.py You only need to call the functions.
 Here are examples of the functions you might use.

-Hint: you will have to develop an algorithm similar to VectorClock.converge().
-You will not be able to use the function itself, though.
-(Why?)

 ### Creating a vector clock